HuskyNian/ExLLM/README.md

-# MOLLM
+# ExLLM

-This repository contains the source code and scripts for the MOLLM project.
+This repository contains the source code and scripts for the ExLLM project.
 The project is organized as follows:

 ## Project Structure

-/home/v-nianran/src/MOLLM <br>
+/home/v-nianran/src/ExLLM <br>
 ├── algorithm <br>
 │ ├── base.py <br>
 │ ├── MOO.py <br>